 Dental waste management involves separating dental waste streams to ensure toxic materials are not disposed of improperly.

-Depositphotos_10594224_LIn dental care facilities, some of the most common hazardous substances include mercury, dental amalgams used for fillings and x-ray developer chemicals.
+In dental care facilities, some of the most common hazardous substances include mercury, dental amalgams used for fillings and x-ray developer chemicals.
 Lead is also used in dental offices as foil for x-ray packets, x-ray protective aprons and boxes for storing x-ray film.

 Biomedical wastes are another concern in dental offices, as blood-saturated dental gauze, swabs and compresses are common.
 Sharps are typically used as well and should be handled appropriately to ensure no one is inadvertently stabbed by these potentially infectious items.